D0ngse0kKim/D0ngse0kKim.github.io/_python/standard-library/c3_method_resolution_order.md

 ## Basic Definitions

 1. Method Resolution Order(MRO)
-: Given a class `C` in a complicated multiple inheritance hierarchy, it is a non-trivial task to specify the order in which methods are overridden, idx.e. to specify the order of the ancestors of `C`.
+: Given a class `C` in a complicated multiple inheritance hierarchy, it is a non-trivial task to specify the order in which methods are overridden, i.e. to specify the order of the ancestors of `C`.
 **Method Resolution Order(MRO)** defines the order in which a method is searched for in a classes hierarchy.